xNepenthe/multidex-api/README.md

-# smt-api
+# multidex-api
+Work in progress!

-API for SMT demons databse
+API for fetching info on databeses for SMT demons, Pokemons, Digimons, etc...